 “The troops will be leaving before the sunrise, we’ll take the cliffs and will wait for your troops to arrive after noon.
 If it all goes well, I’ll be able to tell Yue in person.”
 Zhao said.
 “I hope she’s not going to be too pissed!”

 Zhao place his hand over Lang’s shoulder and gave it a tight squeeze.
 Lang did not reply; his features once again a stoic mask.
 Kneeling before Yue, Zhao gently kissed her on the forehead, his hand reaching forward to lay on the top of her head.

 Getting to his feet, Zhao was about to leave when a sleep-laden voice broke the silence.

 “Whe’re you going?”
 Yue yawned as she snuggled deeper into the crook of Lang’s shoulder joint.

 “Goodnight Yue, I’ll see you later.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DelanaWrite a Review